CedarvilleCS/CedarLogic/docs/Building.md

 ## Developing Notes

 It is time-intensive to re-install CedarLogic each time you wish to test a code change.
 There is also an executable in the `build/<whatever build type you picked, like Release>` folder.
 That executable would run, except a library or two aren't in the correct relative paths for it to do so.
-You can reconstruct the correct dependency relationships by copying everything from the CedarLogic program directory (where it was installed) into your `build/Release` or `build/Debug` folders.
-As of this writing, that is just the `res` directory.
-With the `res` directory copied into `build/Release`, that CedarLogic executable should run.
+You can tell CedarLogic where to find them by by setting the `CEDARLOGIC_RESOURCES_DIR` environment variable to your build directory.
+On linux this can be usually be done with `export CEDARLOGIC_RESOURCES_DIR="./build"`.

 You can do the same thing for `Debug` builds and the like.